--- Chapter Seven ---

 the conversation

-was no longer accidental.
+was no longer

-So I sent him my number.
+So I sent him

 A small gesture.

-A sweet surrender.
+A soft surrender.

 And the tide,